GSimCog/swing/README.md

   database = WIKIDATA (example)
   ```

+## Usage

+- **Quiz users**: Register, log in, and start answering country questions.
+Your score will be tracked and ranked.
+  - Go to `http://localhost:5000` in your browser.
+  - Register a new account or log in.
+  - Play the quiz!
+- **Admin interface**:
+  - Log in as the admin user (configured in the database).
+  - Access `/admin/tools` to use the Admin Tools panel.
+  - Admin users can access special routes to review and approve AI suggestions.
+  - Use the provided buttons to:
+    - Update new country data
+    - Fill blanks via AI
+    - Propagate approved questions/blanks
+    - Reload quiz data
+  - Real-time logs will appear in the output area, including progress and any errors.
+  - Use the "Back" button to return to the main quiz interface.

 ## Troubleshooting & Support

 - **OpenAI API issues**: Ensure your API key is correct and has sufficient quota.